Pezz89/PySoundConcat/src/sppysound/docs/overview.rst

 scaling) to improve the similarity of the match, then windowed overlap adding the grains to create the final output.
-The post-processing phase involves using the ratio difference between the source and target grain to artificially alter the source grain so that it better ressembles the target.
+The post-processing phase involves using the ratio difference between the source and target grain to artificially alter the source grain so that it better resembles the target.
 This is particularly useful when using small source databases as it improves the similarity of any match (important when best matches aren't very close to the target.)
 The final output is saved to the output database's audio directory.